 With a public defender system in disrepair, working with proven defense attorneys becomes all the more important to ensuring your case gets the attention it deserves.
 Unfortunately, money is often the primary reason defendants work with public defenders rather than private defense attorneys.
 However, by understanding the shortcomings of court-appointed counsel and what’s at stake in a case, individuals can better understand the importance of doing what it takes to retain private defense – whether that means working overtime, pooling money from loved ones, or working to split fees into more manageable payments when possible.

 At Hager & Schwartz, P.A., we value the trust clients place in our team when hiring our firm, and we devote the time, resources, and experience needed to pursue positive resolutions.
-If you have questions regarding your case and how our firm may be able to help, contact us today for a free consultation.
+If you have questions regarding your case and how our firm may be able to help, contact us today for an immediate consultation.